salewski/ads-github-tools/README.md

   uses the SHA-3 512-bit algorithm variant.

 * `ads-github-fetch-all-upstreams` - Operates on the working directories of a collection of GitHub-hosted git repositories.
+The user can specify one or more repositories explicitly to restrict operations to just those repos.
 Each that is found with an 'upstream' remote defined will have `git fetch upstream` invoked in it.

   * With the `--clone-if-missing` option, any of the user's GitHub repos for which there is not a git working directory beneath the current location